AlArgente/BasicTopicModelic/README.md

 Also I try to explore the correct number of topics that fits better with the problem.

-In the future, I will continue adding some features to the notebook, analyzing the topics detected.
-To do so, I will try to find the dominant topic in each sentence or trying to find the most representative document for each topic or the topic distribution across documents.
+In the future, I will include the topic distribution across documents.